maxviazov/Spring-Frameworks-/Git-branch-management.md

 * the current branch - the branch of the current Framework generation, i.e. the latest generation with GA releases.
 This information is available on the [Spring Framework project page](https://spring.io/projects/spring-framework#learn)
 * the Git `master` branch - this can be the current branch, or a branch dedicated to the next major/minor release
 * maintenance branches - branches of Framework generations being actively maintained
-* former maintenance branches of EOL'd versions, not maintained anymore
+* former maintenance branches of EOL'd versions, i.e. not maintained anymore

 ## Applying changes to the Spring Framework repository